What Is a Declarative Sentence (with Examples)

 - She asked whether I liked her dress.
 (Although this is an indirect question, it is still a statement and, therefore, a declarative sentence.)

 The Word Order in a Declarative SentenceThe usual word order for a simple declarative sentence is subject-verb–object–place-time.
-For example:

 - The rabbits eat the vegetables in the garden in the early morning.
 Subject: The rabbits